Hosting & Security

 Datacenters & Hosting Regions

-In order to comply with local legal requirements, each customer can choose to be fully hosted in one of four regions, including:
+In order to comply with local legal and privacy requirements, each customer can choose to be fully hosted in any of Amazon’s AWS locations, including:

 Infrastructure and Architecture